 The Language Department prepares students to live in a fast-moving, global society.
 Berkshire not only provides the opportunity for a language student to become fluent but also focuses on developing cultural sensitivity by studying each language’s unique civilization.
 Modern languages are taught in the target language, and the Department encourages each student to participate in immersion outlets such as clubs, language-based trips and exchange programs.
 Berkshire offers Chinese, French, Latin and Spanish.
 To support students and help them achieve their academic goals, a range of materials are employed that include work in Berkshire’s state-of-the-art Language Lab, as well as French, Spanish and Chinese satellite TV broadcasts.

 The mathematics curriculum is designed to help students appreciate the nature, beauty, and scope of mathematics and to understand its potential in dealing with the world’s increasing technological complexities.
-Critical thinking, collaboration and mathematical modeling are emphasized at all levels.
-Advanced sections of courses in the core curriculum include AP Calculus BC, Multivariable Calculus with Differential Equations, Linear Algebra and Advanced Math/Science Research.
-Each allows students to pursue excellence in the subject at the highest level.
+Students develop collaboration and logical analysis skills by exploring mathematical modeling of real-world scenarios and incorporating problem-based learning.
+From Algebra I to Multivariable Calculus to Linear Algebra, all courses provide a deep foundation in mathematics to prepare students for college.

-The science curriculum teaches students the skills of logical and critical thinking, problem solving, research and clear communication, and prepares students to find patterns underlying collections of facts.
-Students learn how to use an array of instruments (both in and out of the laboratory), to collect and analyze data and to present their results in professional scientific formats.
-Upper-level courses include further exploration in biology, chemistry, physics and environmental science as well as electives, including Sustainability, Astronomy and Aviation Science.
+Berkshire’s science curriculum teaches students the skills of logical and critical thinking, problem solving, research, and clear communication, and prepares students to find patterns underlying collections of facts.
+Students learn how to use an array of instruments, to collect and analyze data, and to present their results in professional scientific formats.